 When several operators are combined, the question arises in which order are they executed.
-In math there are several rules, like multiplication and division take precedence over addition and subtraction.
+In math, there are several rules, like multiplication and division taking precedence over addition and subtraction.
 Crystal operators implement these precedence rules.

 A tool to structure operations are parentheses.
 An operator expression in parentheses always takes precedence over external operators.

 p!
 4 + 5 * 2, (4 + 5) * 2

 All the precedence rules are detailed in the the Operator reference.